Award submission for Hypertension Scientific Sessions will reopen in spring 2024.

-- Selected finalists will be asked to present their project pitch at the Hypertension Scientific Sessions where one awardee will be selected.
+- Selected finalists will be asked to present their 3-minute project pitch at Hypertension Scientific Sessions where one awardee will be selected.

-- One-page explaining how the DSI system, if awarded, will help their research program and detailing the infrastructure given to the development of the project and applicant’s career progress.
+- Project Proposal explaining how the DSI system, if awarded, will help the applicant’s research program and detailing the infrastructure given to the development of the project and applicant’s career progress.
 Limited to one-page.